-Discussion: Cities may regulate adult entertainment businesses as long as a "reasonable opportunity" is provided to operate such a business within the municipal boundaries.
+Discussion: Cities may regulate adult entertainment businesses if a "reasonable opportunity" is provided to operate such a business within the municipal boundaries.
 To limit the negative impacts of these establishments in the City, adult entertainment businesses shall be regulated in a manner that protects residential, public, and other business uses from the negative impacts of these businesses.